-AI chat bots can bring you back from the dead, sorta
+AI chat bots can bring you back from the dead, sort of

 After all, we are living through an era marked by surveillance capitalism where the object up for sale is your personal data.
 We are also living through an artificial intelligence revolution that is unlocking new ways to replicate humans, and firms are racing to develop clones that serve a host of purposes.

 Google also has a patent for a digital clone that embodies people’s “mental attributes.”
-New Zealand-based software company UneeQ is marketing “digital humans” that “recreate human interaction at infinite scale.”
+New Zealand-based software company UneeQ is marketing “digital humans” that re-create "human interaction at infinite scale.”
 Pryon, an AI company, is working on tech that replicates sentiments held by staff within an organization to enhance chatbots.
 The goal is to capture what employees know and create a virtual assistant that can answer questions with more accuracy.

 One of the primary reasons companies are entering the space is to capitalize on the power of predictive purchasing.
 The idea is that if they know how you think or can connect with you emotionally, they could help brands better pitch you a product.